What Is a 457(b) Plan?

 How 457(b) Plans Work to Help You Save for Retirement

-A 457 plan or 457(b) plan is an employer-sponsored, tax-favored retirement savings account.
-This type of plan is offered to state and local government employees, including police officers, firefighters, and other civil servants.
-Some high-paid (or "top hat") executives at certain nonprofits like hospitals, charities, and unions also get access to 457(b) plans.
-You can think of the 457(b) plan as a 401(k) for the government-worker set.
-But there are a couple of unique differences that make a 457(b) even more attractive.
+A 457(b) plan is an employer-sponsored, tax-favored retirement savings account.
+Also known as a deferred compensation plan, it's offered to state and local government employees, including police officers, firefighters, and other civil servants.
+Some high-paid executives at certain nonprofits like hospitals, charities, and unions also get access to 457(b) plans.
+You can think of the 457(b) plan as a 401(k) for the government-worker set—but there are a couple of unique differences that make a 457(b) even more attractive.

 Advantages of 457(b) Plans

-A 457(b) plan is a lot like a 401(k) or 403(b).
-And it's not just because they all get their cryptic parenthetical names from their spots in IRS tax code.
-These plans all offer individuals a great way to save for retirement.
-A 457(b) plan is offered through your employer, and contributions are taken from your paycheck on a pre-tax basis, which lowers your taxable income (a good thing come tax time).
-You can invest the contributions in mutual funds that you choose from an array of options.
-And the interest and earnings on that money are not taxed until you withdraw the funds at retirement.
+A 457(b) retirement plan is a lot like a 401(k) or 403(b) plan.
+A 457(b) plan is offered through your employer, and contributions are taken from your paycheck on a pre-tax basis, which lowers your taxable income.
+You can invest the contributions in mutual funds that you choose from an array of options, and the interest and earnings aren't taxed until you withdraw the funds at retirement.
 That means the money has the opportunity to accumulate more quickly in the meantime.

-Unlike a 401(k) or 403(b), if you are leaving a job or retiring before age 59 1/2 and need to withdraw your retirement funds from a 457(b), you won't pay a 10% penalty fee.
+Unlike a 401(k) or 403(b), if you leave a job or retire before age 59 1/2 and need to withdraw your retirement funds from a 457(b), you won't pay a 10% penalty fee.
 This is a big distinction that makes this type of plan even more attractive than its peers.

-Participants in a 457(b) plan can generally contribute as much as $18,000 to the plan in 2017.
-If you are age 50 or older and your employer allows something called catch-up contributions, your limit increases by an additional $6,000.
+Participants in a 457(b) plan can generally contribute as much as $19,000 to the plan in 2019.
+If you're age 50 or older and your employer allows something called catch-up contributions, your contribution limit increases by an additional $6,000.
 This is similar to a 401(k) or 403(b) plan.
-But here's another benefit: with a 457(b) plan, some employers offer an even better catch-up contribution deal three years before retirement age.
-You may qualify to contribute twice the annual limit—or $36,000 in 2017.
-If you are someone who gets excited about the power of tax-deferred investment compounding, this is an advantage to get excited about.
-Of course, the amount you contribute to a 457(b) plan each year cannot exceed 100% of your salary compensation.

-Another benefit to the 457(b) plan is they work well with other plans.
+Another benefit to 457(b) plans is that they work well with other plans.
 Teachers, for example, may be offered both 403(b) and 457(b) plan options.
 If you have a combination of two plans—a 457(b) and a 403(b) or a 457(b) and a 401(k)—you can contribute the maximum amount to both plans.
-That brings your annual elective deferral limit up to $36,000, even if you are younger than age 50.
+That brings your annual elective deferral limit up to $36,000 even if you're younger than 50.
 That's not even including catch-up contributions or any applicable employer match.